Sen. Franken: I Will Vote No on Supreme Court Nominee Neil Gorsuch

 (Democrat - Hawaii)

-Sen. Menendez Statement on Supreme Court Nominee
+Sen. Franken’s Statement on Start of Judiciary Committee Hearings for Supreme Court Nominee Neil Gorsuch

 (Democrat - Delaware)